Aluminium recycling: Recycling rates

 tonnes of aluminium ever produced is still in productive use today.

 Brazil recycles 98.2% of its aluminium can production, equivalent to 14.7 billion beverage cans per year, ranking first in the world, more than Japan's 82.5% recovery rate.
 Brazil has topped the aluminium can recycling charts eight years in a row.

 Europe

-Secondary aluminium recycling
+Challenges

+Aside from recycled aluminium beverage cans, the majority of recycled aluminium comes in a mixture of different alloys.
+Those alloys generally have high percentages of silicon (Si) and require additional refinement during the shredding, sorting, and refining process to reduce impurities.
+Due to the levels of impurities found after refinement, the applications of recycled aluminium alloys are limited to castings and extrusions.
+The aerospace industry often restrict impurity levels of Si and Fe in alloys to a 0.40% maximum.
+Controlling the appearance of these elements is increasingly difficult the more often the metal has been recycled and require higher cost operations for the alloys to meet performance requirements.

+Byproducts

 White dross, a residue from primary aluminium production and secondary recycling operations, usually classified as waste, still contains useful quantities of aluminium which can be extracted industrially.
 The process produces aluminium billets, together with a highly complex waste material.
 This waste is difficult to manage.
 It reacts with water, releasing a mixture of gases (including, among others, hydrogen, acetylene, and ammonia) which spontaneously ignites on contact with air; contact with damp air results in the release of copious quantities of ammonia gas.
 Despite these difficulties, however, the waste has found use as a filler in asphalt and concrete.